satyamverma43/satyamverma43/README.md

   <b>
 I am Satyam.
-I am a noob ( newcomer ) developer.
+I am a noob developer.
 I was born on 7th September 2003.
 I am a 17 years old boy.
-I am studying in 12th standard in Bishop Conrad Sr Sec School Dohna I am living in Bareilly , Uttar Pradesh India.
 I know Python and HTML base only.
   </b>
 </p>